Papers

 Ablation Study

-An important aspect of the paper is the ablation study comparing SVD-based initialization versus random initialization.
+An important aspect of the paper is the ablation paper comparing SVD-based initialization versus random initialization.
 The results underscore the benefits of aligning adaptation matrices with the top principal components of the pretrained weights.
 The SVD-based initialization not only led to better final performance but also accelerated convergence, particularly with smaller ranks.

 Implications and Future Directions